DETAILED ACTION

 Specifically, the Manousiouthakis teaches ullage tank 56 as having a volume capacity "ten times greater than" vehicle tank 34 for the purposes of pressure control.
 Although the Manousiouthakis reference does not explicitly express tank relative size in terms of filling time as claimed by Applicant, it would have been an obvious matter of design choice and within the routine skill of one of ordinary skill in the art to size the tank(s) to achieve whatever filling time was desired.
 The Federal Circuit held that, where the only difference between the prior art and the claims was a recitation of relative dimensions of the claimed device and a device having the claimed relative dimensions would not perform differently than the prior art device, the claimed device was not patentably distinct from the prior art device.
 See MPEP 2144.04.

-Regarding Claim 26, Manousiouthakis discloses a system further comprising: at least one further ullage tank and at least one further valve provided between the cryogenic container and the at least one further ullage tank or between the ullage tank and the at least one further ullage tank, wherein the at least one further valve can be opened individually to selectively set a hold time after a refueling process.
+Regarding Claim 26, Manousiouthakis, as modified above, teaches a system further comprising: at least one further ullage tank and at least one further valve provided between the cryogenic container and the at least one further ullage tank or between the ullage tank and the at least one further ullage tank, wherein the at least one further valve can be opened individually to selectively set a hold time after a refueling process.

-Specifically, the Manousiouthakis reference teaches multiple tanks and valves at "Example 2", see paras 70-74.
-Although the reference does not explicitly teach multiple ullage tanks, Examiner concludes that one of ordinary skill in the art would simply duplicate the number of ullage tanks taught by Manousiouthakis at either of Figs 3 or 6.
+Specifically, the Manousiouthakis reference teaches multiple tanks and valves at "Example 2", see paras 70-74, and the entire invention of Kooy et al. is drawn to the utilization of an ullage tank.
+Although the references do not explicitly teach multiple ullage tanks, Examiner concludes that one of ordinary skill in the art would simply duplicate the number of ullage tanks taught by the above combination of Manousiouthakis and Kooy.
 The court held that mere duplication of parts has no patentable significance unless a new and unexpected result is produced; here the duplication of the ullage tank would have the predictable result of greater system capacity.
 See MPEP 2144.04.

-- configured to directly actuate the valve between the ullage tank and the cryogenic container, in order to bring the cryogenic fluid in the cryogenic container into a state in which the pressure in the cryogenic container does not reach a predefined threshold value without any removal or taking into account planned removals of cryogenic fluid within the desired period of time (Examiner interprets the phrase “in order to bring the cryogenic fluid in the cryogenic container into a state in which the pressure in the cryogenic container does not reach a predefined threshold value without any removal or taking into account planned removals of cryogenic fluid within the desired period of time” as a statement of intended use, and assigns little patentable weight.
-Regardless, the apparatus of Manousiouthakis is capable of performing this action.
-See MPEP 2114).
+Examiner interprets the phrase “in order to bring the cryogenic fluid in the cryogenic container into a state in which the pressure in the cryogenic container does not reach a predefined threshold value without any removal or taking into account planned removals of cryogenic fluid within a desired period of time” as a statement of intended use, and assigns little patentable weight.
+Regardless, the modified apparatus of Manousiouthakis as described above is capable of performing this action.
+See MPEP 2114.

-Regarding Claim 36, Manousiouthakis as modified above teaches the method of refueling the system according to claim 22, comprising the steps of: closing the valve (Fig 3, either of valves 38 , 60, or 62 arranged between the cryogenic container (34) and the ullage tank (56); filling up the cryogenic container (34) via the refuel coupling according to standard refueling (using "standard" components per at least para 14) and optionally detecting the end of standard refueling; opening said valve.
+Regarding Claim 36, Manousiouthakis, as modified above, teaches a method of refuelling the system according to claim 22, comprising steps of: closing the valve (Kooy et al., 36) arranged between the cryogenic container (Kooy et al.,10) and the ullage tank (Kooy et al., 30); filling up the cryogenic container (10) via a refuel coupling according to standard refuelling and detecting an end of standard refuelling; opening said valve (36).
+Examiner notes this would be done via the modified controller described in the rejection of Claim 20 above.

-Regarding Claim 32, Manousiouthakis discloses a system further comprising a further cryogenic container (a duplication of item 34), wherein a further filling line (a duplication of item 40) is connected to the filling line and routed into the further cryogenic container so that both the cryogenic container and the further cryogenic container can be filled up via the filling coupling, with the cryogenic container and the further cryogenic container being connected to their own ullage tank (a duplication of item 56).
+Regarding Claim 32, Manousiouthakis, as modified above, teaches a system further comprising a further cryogenic container (a duplication of Manousiouthakis, item 34), wherein a further filling line (a duplication of item 40) is connected to the filling line and routed into the further cryogenic container so that both the cryogenic container and the further cryogenic container can be filled up via the filling coupling, with the cryogenic container and the further cryogenic container being connected to their own ullage tank (a duplication of Kooy et al., item 30).

 PNG